Macro Counting Is The New Nutrition Trend

 Do you know what macros or macronutrients are?

-At the retreat, we talk a lot about honoring where you’re at and doing what’s right for you.
+I recently spoke to one of our weight loss retreat guests who didn’t know what protein or carbohydrates were.
+This made me think there are many other people out there who don’t know or are unsure.
+In our programs, we talk a lot about honoring where you’re at and doing what’s right for you.
 This translates into nutrition as well and refers to your nutritional skill level.
 It’s neither good nor bad.
 It just means you’ve got to identify where you’re at and be realistic about your skills and what you can do right now.

 Yes - If the answer is yes, then you might be someone who could count macros.
 Continue to question number 2.

 No - If the answer is no, then your nutritional skill level indicates that you should probably stick with the basics of portion control first rather than detailed macro counting.
 Let’s say though that you really want to count macros or you’re super interested in it.
 Continue to the next question.

 What are your goals and are they basic or advanced?

 The second thing to consider is whether or not your goals are basic or specific.
 This would determine how specific and trackable your intake needs to be.

 Basic Goals - If your goals are fairly basic, then macro counting might not be the right option for you.
 For example, if you’re just trying to lose a few pounds and you don’t have a specific time frame and don’t care to, then a more general approach might be better.
 That being said, it if you’re the type of person who really likes to track things then you may want to see #3 below.

 Specific Goals - If you have specific goals like a sport specific goal or a strength gain goal or you’re cutting weight for a competition then macro counting is for you.
 You need to be pretty detailed for performance reasons.
 Macro counting and journaling your intake would be a great idea so you can measure and track your success.